Recipe and instructions for how to make cold process peppermint soap with essential oil and peppermint leaves

 The first batch of soap I ever tried to make was natural Peppermint.
 That first attempt didn’t go so well and I recall my frustration now nearly seven years after the fact.
 I eventually figured out how to do it but it was difficult trying to teach myself from books.
 I learn so much better by seeing something done rather than reading about it — can you relate?

 This first experience is one of the reasons I began offering soap making lessons.
 It’s also why I’ve chosen to share a Peppermint soap recipe for my very first Facebook LIVE video.
-You can watch that video at the bottom of the page.
+You can watch that video below.

 Natural Peppermint Soap Recipe